MinishLab/model2vec/README.md

-# Model2Vec: Turn any Sentence Transformer into a Small Fast Model
+# Model2Vec: Distill a Small Fast Model from any Sentence Transformer

-**Model2Vec** is a method to turn any Sentence Transformer model into a small, fast model.
+**Model2Vec** is a method to distill a small, fast model from any Sentence Transformer model.

 ## Table of Contents
 - [Main Features](#main-features)